 Board of Directors

-Our Board of Directors is composed of eight well-experienced professionals who represent varied skills and expertise that support CNLM’s work in protection and management of rare and fragile natural resources.
+Our Board of Directors is composed of ten well-experienced professionals who represent varied skills and expertise that support CNLM’s work in protection and management of rare and fragile natural resources.
 Collectively, their expertise includes finance, media, green energy planning, natural resources protection, environmental law, native people’s interests and Indian law.
 All share a passion for imperiled species and a strong conservation ethic.
 Our Board works on a volunteer basis, committed to the mission of CNLM.

 Ken Sanchez, Chairman